Most internet users are familiar with avatars.

 (Rate your Gravatar image)

-Once you are done setting up your account, your Gravatar will follow you around the web.
+Once you are done setting up your account, your Gravatar will be integrated with your WordPress account and follow you around the web.

-Your Gravatar will also show up inside your own WordPress dashboard, in your user account …
+Your Gravatar will also appear inside your own dashboard, in your user account …

 Although WordPress now automatically integrates with Gravatars, you can manage some of the settings: